Minimal degree rational open up mappings and related questions: Existence and uniqueness of the open up mapping

-It is standard to see that $R$ is a Riemann surface.
 Note that $R$ is simply connected (i.e., has genus $0$) and compact.
-One of the corollaries of the Riemann--Roch theorem (see e.g.~\cite{Forster}, pp.~130--131) says that there is a biholomorphic mapping $F_0$ from $R$ onto the Riemann sphere $Y \coloneq \bC_\infty$.
+One of the corollaries of the Riemann--Roch theorem (see e.g.~\cite[pp.~130--131]{Forster}) says that there is a biholomorphic mapping $F_0$ from $R$ onto the Riemann sphere $\bC_\infty$.
+(Alternatively, since $R$ is compact and simply connected, the uniformization theorem implies the existence of $F_0$.)
+We choose $F_0$ such that $\infty \in R_0$ is mapped to $\infty$ (if needed, this can be achieved by postcomposition with a M\"obius transformation).